degi/wanulcas/docs/index.md

 ![Slide 1](./images/Slide1.PNG)
 *Figure 1.
 WaNuLCAS Model Overview*<br/><br/>
-WaNuLCAS addresses the key principles underlying a wide range of tree-crop agroforestry systems in order to maximize cross-fertilization between research into these various systems and explore a wide range of management options.
-It supports evaluating complex dynamics surrounding simultaneous and sequential agroforestry models.
+This figure provides an overview of the model development.
+The main concept is built upon a continuous, dynamic loop connecting resource stocks and simulated processes to evaluate complex agroforestry systems.
 <br/><br/>
 ![Slide 2](./images/Slide2.PNG)
 *Figure 2.
 Parameters Required for WaNuLCAS*<br/><br/>
-The model simulation requires input parameters structured into biological and physical categories.
-These parameters include intricate soil properties, localized climate data, distinct tree and crop characteristics, management schedules, and economic variables.
+The model simulation requires input parameters structured into biological and physical categories, which are further divided into spatial and temporal types.
+Spatial parameters include soil data, agroforestry design, and zone input differentiation, while temporal parameters consist of calendar events, climate data, and tree and crop library configurations.
 <br/><br/>
 ![Slide 3](./images/Slide3.PNG)
 *Figure 3.
 Logic Flow of the WaNuLCAS Model*<br/><br/>